timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 able token to identify a session.
 You'll store that token in a cookie in the browser, and force an early expiration when the user logs out.

-Here's what my complete Session type looks like in [townsourced](https://www.townsourced.com).
+Here's what the complete Session type looks like in [townsourced](https://www.townsourced.com).
 You'll notice there is a bit more in there besides just the token (SessionID) and expiration.

 ```Go